Пропустити навігацію

 Technique 3: Embracing Uncertainty

-If worry thrives on uncertainty, the next step is to learn to live with it.
-This doesn’t mean ignoring risks or pretending life is perfectly predictable.
+If worry thrives on uncertainty, the next step is to learn how to live with it.
+This does not mean ignoring risks or pretending life is perfectly predictable.
 It means gradually discovering that ambiguity is survivable – and sometimes even enriching.

-You can start by acting “as if” you are already tolerant of uncertainty.
-Ask yourself: "If I were comfortable with uncertainty, what would I do?"
+You can start by acting as if you are already tolerant of uncertainty.
+Ask yourself: "If I were more comfortable with uncertainty, what would I do?"

-This mindset allows you to face uncertainty instead of avoiding it, which is the most effective scientifically proven way to reduce anxiety long-term.
+This approach helps you face uncertainty instead of organizing your life around avoiding it.
+It is one of the most effective evidence-based ways to reduce anxiety over time.

 Example: Daniel